 Most students dread the idea of taking exams.
 Love them or hate them, exams are part of educational life.
 Many students can feel extremely anxious and worried in participation of an exam, and that’s completely normal.
 Oftentimes big exams in high school and college consist of a lot of information and this can be overwhelming.
 Here are a few tricks to help ease your mind:

 The first trick is to rewrite the information.
 In the digital age that we are living in, we often forget about how useful handwriting is – especially when trying to remember information.
 For example, some people use this trick when they need to memorize lines or monologues for a play.
 Doing this can help ease a lot of your anxiety so that you feel less worried about not knowing the information.
 This trick also engages some good old fashioned skills like handwriting that can help to transfer information into our memory.
-The act of handwriting can also help to ease the stress that comes with exam preparation.
+The act of handwriting can also help to ease the stress that comes with exam preparation and ease your mind.

 The last trick is to get a good night’s sleep the night before your exam.
 Sleep is very important for your mental stability.
 Cramming in a whole bunch of studying the night before and staying up late isn’t going to help as much as you think it might.
 For most people, a lack of sleep results in a lack of focus.
 Sleep is one of those often overlooked, but extremely powerful tricks that calm your mind and help you to prepare for an exam.
 Therefore, make sure to end your study session at least a couple of hours before you go to sleep and aim for 7-8 hours of rest.